jsteinbeck/RocketScience.js/README.md

 var ROCKET = require("rocketscience");
 ```

-Or you can skip the install and use it like this:
+Or you can skip the install and use the downloaded version like this:

 ```javascript
 var ROCKET = require("./path/to/RocketScience.js/RocketScience.js");